jplimmer/clustering_analysis_bustabit/README.md

 ## Feature Engineering
 - Since the data simply represent one player’s outcome in one game, the data were manipulated to engineer a range of numeric features per player, which could be used as inputs for machine learning models to discern patterns.
-- These features included totals and averages for games and sessions played, wins, bet size, as well as number of games played before and after the first bust per day, and average cash-out and bust multipliers.
+- These features included totals and averages for games and sessions played, wins and bet size, as well as number of games played before and after the first bust per day, and average cash-out and bust multipliers.

 ## Data Cleaning & Preprocessing
 - Data cleaning: null values are an inherent feature of the data, as some players never lost and others never won, and were imputed as zero to capture this information.